 ACCOUNTING (A.S.)
 ASSOCIATE IN SCIENCE (A.S.)

-Business, Culinary Arts & Hospitality Management 161 Newkirk Street • (201) 360-4631 www.hccc.edu/bch
+161 Newkirk Street • (201) 360-4631

 The two-year transfer-oriented A.S. in Accounting Program provides the first step towards professional licensure and certification in both public and private sector accounting.
 The program is designed for students seeking a four-year Accounting degree that meets eligibility requirements for the CPA or CMA exam.
 The degree also provides a solid background for junior-level entry into the accounting workplace.
 This curriculum includes training in computer-based accounting software and systems current in the accounting profession.